Fun things to do in Connecticut (besides fidget!)

 I celebrated my 55th birthday this past weekend with my girls – it was almost 2 weeks after the fact as I was actually born on Valentine’s Day.
 However, one of my three girlfriends was not available until this past Saturday since I had bucked tradition by choosing to celebrate my birthday this year over brunch instead of dinner.
 And believe it or not, the hardest part for me was choosing where to go as I had 3 former neighborhood faves in mind: The Pantry, Bella’s Cafe and Lena’s Cafe and Confections.

 I spent my first 10 years in New Haven living in the East Rock section where The Pantry was the place to go for brunch.
+This was back in the day when I was un-clean so I would devour the pancakes made with chocolate chips.

 I spent the next 11 years living in the Westville section of New Haven and everyone who lives in Westville knows there are two go-to restaurants for brunch: Bella’s Cafe and Lena’s Cafe and Confections.